awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

     </Rule>
   </LifecycleConfiguration>
   ```
 + You can specify zero or one key name prefix and zero or more object tags in a filter\.
-The following example code applies the lifecycle rule to a subset of objects with the `tax/` key prefix and to objects that have two tags with specific key and value\.
+The following example code applies the Lifecycle rule to a subset of objects with the `tax/` key prefix and to objects that have two tags with specific key and value\.
 Note that when you specify more than one filter, you must include the AND as shown \(Amazon S3 applies a logical AND to combine the specified filter conditions\)\.

   ```
   ...